local-first-web/state/packages/cevitxe-signal-server/README.md

   {
     type: 'Introduction',
     id: 'qrst7890', // the peer's id
-    keys: ['abcd1234'] // documents we're both interested in }
+    keys: ['happy-raccoon'] // documents we're both interested in }
   ```

-- I can now use this information to request a connection to this peer:
+- I can now use this information to request a connection to this peer via the `connection` endpoint:

-#### `/connection/:remoteId`
+### Connection endpoint: `/connection/:localId/:remoteId/:key`

-To connect to a peer, I make a new connection to this endpoint, e.g. `wss://your.domain.com/connect/qrst7890`. (`:remoteId` is the peer's unique client identifier.)
+Once I've been given a peer's ID, I make a new connection to this endpoint, e.g.

-When

-The [server tests] in this repo provide good examples of how to use this API directly.
+`wss://your.domain.com/connection/aaaa4242/qrst7890/happy-raccoon`.

+- `:localId` is my unique client identifier.
+- `:remoteId` is the peer's unique client identifier.
+- `:key` is the document ID.

+If and when the peer makes a reciprocal connection, e.g.
+`wss://your.domain.com/connection/qrst7890/aaaa4242/happy-raccoon`, the server pipes their sockets
+together and leaves them to talk.

+The client and server don't communicate with each other via the `connection` endpoint; it's purely a
+relay between two peers.

 ## License